Music Man Project: Overseas

 In January 2023 the MMP visited San Diego United States to undertake performances and workshops with the Royal Marines Band Service.

 In June 2024 the MMP visited Nova Scotia Canada to take part in the Royal Nova Scotia International Tattoo.

-In September 2024 the MMP visited Milan Italy to play a concert in conjunction with Allegro Moderato, an organisation for musicians with disabilities.
+In September 2024 the MMP visited Milan Italy to play a concert in conjunction with Allegro Moderato.

+In May 2025 the MMP joined with Italian group Scooppiati Diversamente to release a version of one of David Stanley's songs.
+In December 2025 they travelled to Italy to perform a concert in Rome with the group.